ParthS28/emilemale.github.io/README.md

 What

-The purpose of this project is to come up with a pipeline which could imitate Emile Male and act as a learning tool which could help the a beginner just dipping their toes in the ocean of Christian Iconography.
+The purpose of this project is to come up with a pipeline which could imitate Émile Mâle and act as a learning tool which could help the a beginner just dipping their toes in the ocean of Christian Iconography.

 Why